leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 As many small and medium companies, as well as large scale enterprises, swear by their decision to build internal fleets, it's worth digging deeper.

-Let's take a closer look at the benefits and disadvantages of owning and operating private fleets.
+Let's take a closer look at the advantages and disadvantages of owning and operating private fleets.

-# The Advantages of Internal Delivery Fleets
+## The Advantages of Private Delivery Fleets

-## Complete Control Over Operations
+### Complete Control Over Operations

-Building a delivery fleet in-house means you get complete control over the entire delivery process.
+Building a private delivery fleet in-house means you get complete control over the entire delivery process.
 It gives you a free pass to shape the service around the company, and it makes it easier to plan around existing demands and future requirements.

 For example, your current demands may have led you to establish a delivery service, but having an internal delivery fleet also opens up opportunities to expand beyond your existing market.